valh-runner/oc_projet6/README.md

 Prefer to have MySQL 5.6 or higher.\
 Make sure PHP is in the Path environment variable.\
 Note that PHP must have the following extensions activated:
--fileinfo
+-   fileinfo

--intl
+-   intl

--curl
+-   curl

--openssl
+-   openssl

--pdo_mysql
+-   pdo_mysql

--mb_string (for slug generation)
+-   mb_string (for slug generation)

 You need an installation of Composer.\
 So, install it if you don't have it. (<https://getcomposer.org/>)